nuxeo-sandbox/nuxeo-s3-utils/README.md

 | `2025.x`       | LTS 2025  | v2 (`software.amazon.awssdk`) |
 | `3.x`          | LTS 2023  | v1 (`com.amazonaws`) — see the `lts2023` branch |

+Requirements to build: **Java 21** and Maven.
+The current version builds against `org.nuxeo:nuxeo-parent:2025.22`, and the AWS SDK version is the one managed by that parent (never pin it yourself).

 ## Upgrading from 3.x (LTS 2023) to 2025.x

 LTS 2025 moved Nuxeo to the AWS SDK v2, so the Java API of this plugin had to follow. **XML contributions, `nuxeo.conf` parameters and automation operations are unchanged** — only Java callers are impacted: